 If you are a marine lover like us it might be worth it to you to bring fins.
 Would you believe we travel around the world with our fins, mask, and a snorkel?
 It’s true!
 We were a little surprised that despite already paying an arm and a leg in the Maldives the resorts will still charge you to rent snorkel equipment each day.

 The cost may be as little as $5 a day, but having our own gear saves us the hassle of dealing with rentals, paying, and putting our mouths around used mouthpieces.
-I’ve been asked a few times for what I recommend and I personally have an Aqualung mask that works great and Dive Oceanic fins that fit well in my suitcase.
+I’ve been asked a few times for what I recommend and I personally have a mask that works great and fins that fit well in my suitcase.